zubko/make-cv-pdf/README.md

 The images and fonts can be found in the `public` folder.

-I didn't want to keep the PDF generation code with the website to not mix 2 different React apps under the same root.
+I didn't want to keep the PDF generation code together with the website to not mix 2 different React apps under the same root.
 For this particular use-case it's expected that the PDF will be edited quite rarely comparing to the website where it's used, so this workflow is enough for now and it's less complex.

 Happy hacking!